heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 readNext: "/fix-me/"
 path: "/starting-projects/"
 ---
 Becoming a better developer means trying out new things, but starting new things is painful.
 There's a lot of boilerplate configuration to learn (and it always seems to change).
 I've been trying to lower my personal barriers to starting new projects by practicing *getting started*.
-A prolific developer has a mastered this important step.
+A prolific developer has mastered this important step.

 I recently [started a new blog](/new-blog/) because I wanted be able to practice the art of publishing often.
 I've already configured my blog to [deploy every time I push to Github](/deploying-travis/).
 Now I can easily write something down and publish it!